 An ambulance was donated to our favoured cause in India namely Women In Need (WIN) and a number of small houses were built in Amblo, Ethiopia, in which lepers are offering decent housing.
 “We are totally committed to helping those people who through no fault of their own have been inflicted with either a virus or disease which alters the whole course of their lives.
 They become outcasts in society and what can generally be only described as a ‘life in hell’.
 This is certainly true of many of the Third World countries and certainly those people suffering from leprosy which, despite being curable if caught in its early stages, unfortunately still carries the horrible stigma of the ‘Untouchables’.”
 As from August 2015, he holds the title of 'Keeper of the Castello and Privy Seal' of the Order.
 He is a member of the Grand Master's Grand Magisterial Council.

 Commander of the Grand Commandery for seven years, H.E.
 Cdr the Chev Geoff Fosberry handed over the reigns of the Grand Commandery to Chev Gerry Maidens in June 2011.
 For several years he was in the forefront of the Order’s affairs.
-He holds the title 'Grand Chancellor Emeritus' of the Order and was formerly the 'Keeper of the Castello and Privy Seal'.
-We are honoured that Chev Geoff Fosberry is a member of the Grand Commandery of the Castello, where his experience and advice are of great benefit.
+He held the title 'Grand Chancellor Emeritus' of the Order and was formerly the 'Keeper of the Castello and Privy Seal'.
+We are honoured that Chev Geoff Fosberry was a member of the Grand Commandery of the Castello, where his experience and advice were of great benefit.

 H.E.
 Geoff Fosberry passed away peacefully after a short illness on 30th April 2021 at the age of 92.